ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

     </section>
 ```

 You can sort the items too.
-If you’d like to order them by the most recent project first, use the `.ByDate` function and the `.Reverse` function like this:
+If you'd like to order them by the most recent project first, use the `.ByDate` function and the `.Reverse` function like this:
 ```html
 range (where .Site.RegularPages "Type" "in" "projects").ByDate.Reverse
 ```